 Camiones/Hitchhiking in Cuba (“Pidiendo Botella”)

-This is my favorite way to get around and it’s one of the least expensive ways.
+This is my favorite way to get around because you don’t have to plan it ahead of time and it’s one of the most affordable ways.
 You usually go to a long distance bus station and wait around for the trucks or big buses to drive by.
-They will yell which way there are going, and you yell or wave for them to stop for you.
+They will yell which way there are going, and you yell or wave frantically for them to notice and stop for you.
 This is how I got from Las Tunas to Havana for $10.
 And it’s how I got into a bus from Bay of Pigs to Havana for $1.
 You cannot book this ahead of time.
-The other option is straight hitchhiking, you wait by the main highways (autopistas) where you’ll see lots of Cubans waiting around for a bus, truck, or anything that will pick them up.
+The other option is straight hitchhiking (which is very similar), you wait by the main highways (autopistas) where you’ll see lots of Cubans waiting around for a bus, truck, or anything that will pick them up.

 Taking Omnibus in Cuba

 Only available if you have a Cuban resident ID card.
 For this, you need to make long lines at the omnibus station.
-The real cost here isn’t money, but rather time and sanity.
+The real cost here isn’t money, but rather time and patience.

 For a Cuban local to afford this, they are given a resident price.
 They are put on standby to make sure no other tourist will get on the plane, and then (if there is space) they are allowed in for about $4 each way.